How Car Salesmen Get Paid | Sales Commissions

 As you can see there are many different ways to earn money as a car salesman.
 It all starts with a salesman making contact with a customer.

 The one piece of advice that I would tell all my salespeople is to keep and track every penny you make, keep it organized and keep it safe.
-It's very easy to loose track how much you've been paid or how much is still owed to you.
+It's very easy to lose track how much you've been paid or how much is still owed to you.
 Accounting offices make mistakes and you will want to be prepared if there is ever a discrepancy in your pay.

 Retail car sales is not for everyone.
 Just like any sales career there are obstacles you must overcome.
 Read our next section to learn the four stages in a car salesman's career so you can recognize and overcome these pitfalls.

 Recommended Sites for Online Car Shopping